amirkeren/dominoes-react-game/README.md

 # dominoes-react-game
-Dominoes game implemented with ReactJS and no backend
+Dominoes game for a single player implemented with ReactJS and no backend

 ## How to work in development mode
 1. `npm install`